dannberg/dannb-org/content/blog/2022/bit-of-career-news-fullstory.md

 The decision to leave Datadog and join FullStory has been bittersweet, because I've been working with some crazy smart people on really interesting problems.
 But I think it was the right one.
 And I'm excited for the future.

 I want to thank everyone I worked with at Datadog.
-Especially Alexis, Chandru, Rob, Brendan, Dan, and Tim.
+Especially Alexis, Chandru, Rob, Brendan, Dan, Tim, Sarah, and Dana.

 Here's to new adventures.